 Within minutes of applying the kambo, people tend to experience immediate and generally unpleasant symptoms, such as:

 - loss of bladder control

 Many people report feeling a burning sensation throughout their bodies.
 Dizziness, nausea, and violent vomiting, which can last for several minutes, quickly follow the burning sensation.

 When the symptoms begin to decrease, a shaman may encourage the person to rehydrate by drinking water.
 Drinking water helps flush out toxins.

-Kambo is a poisonous substance that can cause severe health complications if a person applies it incorrectly.
+Kambo is a poisonous substance that can cause severe health complications and even death if a person applies it incorrectly.
 The shaman will determine the dosage and placement of the kambo.
 The practitioner also oversees the ritual for safety.

 Researchers do not yet understand the full effects of kambo on the human body.
 While people tend to perform cleanses safely, some may experience severe side effects after taking part in the ritual.